adaptiverobotic/rpi_cluster/docs/index.md

 * Network Address Translation (NAT)
 * General purpose cluster

+Each of the above is deployed as a [Docker Swarm][swarm] cluster, containing at least 1 node.
+Deploying them as clusters allows for easily expansion and redundancy.
+Each server runs a an instance of [Portainer][portainer] for container management from a web interace.

 ## Auxiliary Functionality
 To accomplish the core functionality, the following must be in place: